KatrinaCloyd/lab13-adventureTime/README.md

 # TIME TO MAKE A PLAN

-Haha!
-I Shrunk You!
-Adventure

-You have been shrunk by your zany scientist dad and now you need to make it back home thorugh the treaterous back yard.

-SET DATA
+X-SET DATA
-    -user data (will be generated on form page)
+    X-user data (will be generated on form page) X-name
-        -name
-        -character
-        -id
-        -health
-        -food
+        X-character
+        X-health
+        X-food
-        -num of friends
+        X-num of friends
-        -obstacles cleared
+        X-obstacles cleared

 XXX -obstacles (three of them)
     (rain, lawnmower, racoons, dog)